Educational Requirements

 -

-- ITI (Industrial Training Institute) Courses: Completing a relevant trade course from an ITI is highly beneficial.
-Courses such as Fitter, Machinist, or Tool and Die Maker provide foundational knowledge and practical skills.
+- ITI (Industrial Training Institute) Programs: Completing an ITI course in a relevant trade such as Fitter, Machinist, or Tool and Die Maker is highly beneficial.
+These courses provide hands-on training and technical skills specific to machine operation and maintenance.

-- Diploma in Mechanical Engineering: A diploma can offer more in-depth knowledge and improve job prospects.
+- Diploma in Mechanical Engineering: A diploma in Mechanical Engineering can provide a more comprehensive understanding of machine operations, maintenance, and troubleshooting.

 -

-- While not always mandatory, certifications in machine operation or related fields can enhance employability.
+- While not always mandatory, certifications in machine operation or specific equipment can enhance job prospects.
+Look for certifications offered by recognized technical institutes.

 -